Family Nurse Practitioner

 - Comprehensive Curriculum

-The FNP program includes core courses which focus on theoretical/ conceptual foundations, evidence-based nursing practice, leadership and policy/advocacy issues in professional nursing.
-The curriculum focuses on the theory and practice of family nursing in primary (and some secondary) care settings.
+The FNP program includes core courses which focus on theoretical/conceptual foundations, evidence-based nursing practice, leadership and policy/advocacy issues in professional nursing.
+The curriculum focuses on the theory and practice of advanced practice nursing care in primary (and some secondary) settings.
 The majority of coursework is offered one day a week using a hybrid format.
-Students have a three-semester clinical preceptorship with a primary care provider.
+Students have a three-semester clinical preceptorship which will include primary/adult care, geriatrics, pediatrics, and women’s health.
 Computer and internet literacy is required.

 - Professional Credentials